XEonAX/ANXCamera9/README.md

 Instructions for Testing:

- 1. Download the `apk` and `etc` folder from https://github.com/XEonAX/ANXMiuiCamera10/tree/dipper/out
+ 1. Download the `zip` from https://github.com/XEonAX/ANXMiuiCamera10/tree/polaris/out
- 2. Copy the `etc` folder to internal storage, so that `/sdcard/etc/device_features/beryllium.xml` becomes a valid path.
- 3. Install the `apk`
+ 2. Install the `zip` with Magisk
- 4. Grant All Permissions
+ 3. Grant All Permissions
- 5. Grant Usage Access Permission.
-	 - Generally From Settings>Apps>Advanced>Special App Access>Usage Access>Camera>Allowed
- 6. Start Testing
+ 4. Start Testing

+Special Thanks to Abhishek Aggarwal (https://github.com/TheScarastic) for bringing this up to Beta version Special Thanks to Mustang_ssc (https://github.com/Mustang-ssc) for his help